Michelle Mone, Baroness Mone: Aston Plaza development

 In 2017, Mone and her partner Doug Barrowman launched a £250 million residential development in Dubai which they claimed was to be the "first-ever development to be priced in bitcoin".
 In April 2019, The Sunday Times reported that the development was "on hold" with the construction incomplete, while a spokesman for Mone said that it was going "extremely well" and was in the process of being redesigned.

 Equi cryptocurrency

 In 2018, Mone and her partner Doug Barrowman launched a cryptocurrency called Equi through a company called Equi Capital.
-It aimed to raise $80m which would be invested in startup companies.
+It aimed to raise $US80 million which would be invested in startup companies.
 Mone described herself as "one of the biggest experts in Cryptocurrency and Blockchain" and promoted the project as the "bitcoin of Britain".
 The company recruited 1,000 people to promote the cryptocurrency through social media, but they only raised £1,600.
 According to Barrowman, £5.4 million of tokens were sold in a "pre-sale offering" but the public sale beginning in March 2018 raised only £540,000.
 By August 2018, The Sunday Times reported that the project had "flopped" and all investors had been refunded.
 The Financial Times reported that it had "ended in a fiasco that exposes the total absence of oversight in the ICO market".

+Media appearances

+Mone was profiled in 2002 in a BBC Two documentary, Trouble at the Top: Boom or Bust.
+She was a presenter on a 2005 BBC One series of programmes, Mind Your Own Business, in which she gave advice to a number of small businesses.
+Mone appeared on nine episodes of BBC Two's The Apprentice: You're Fired! between 2007 and 2009, and was a contestant on a 2009 celebrity edition of The Apprentice.
+She appeared as a contestant on an ITV show, 71 Degrees North in 2010.
+She was a contestant on Celebrity MasterChef in 2011.
+She was the subject of a BBC Radio 4 profile in 2015 on taking up a role as a government entrepreneurship tsar.